-Filmstrip view presents a large version of your current image in the preview area, displaying other photos from the current view in a strip of thumbnails at the bottom of the screen.
+Filmstrip view is much like Detail view, presenting a large version of your currently selected image in the preview area (with all the viewing controls that are available in Detail view), and displaying other photos from the current folder in a strip of thumbnails at the bottom of the screen.
 The photos are sorted by the current sort order, which can be changed via the Sort pop-up above the strip.